Rubio's Fresh Mexican Grill

 Mission Viejo, CA 92691

-One fish taco place that I am very familiar with is Rubio's Fresh Mexican Grill.
+Rubio's Fresh Mexican Grill is one fish taco place I am very familiar with.
 I was thrilled when they invited us in to have dinner.
-We maybe have Rubio's at least once a month.
-That might not seem like a lot, but writing this blog, we very rarely go to the same restaurant twice.
-This location of Rubio's is right by the house, so it always convenient to grab food on the way home from work or when we are out running errands.
+We may have Rubio's at least once a month.
+That might not seem like a lot, but writing this blog, we rarely visit the same restaurant twice.
+This location of Rubio's is right by the house, so it is always convenient to grab food on the way home from work or when we are out running errands.

-For more information about Rubio's, or to find a location near you, click here for their web site: http://www.rubios.com/
+For more information about Rubio's, or to find a location near you, click here for their website: http://www.rubios.com/

 No comments: